- Do you Qualify?

 - Wholesale or resale products of any kind.

-- Locally made products sourced from predominantly non-Washington ingredients.
+- Locally made products that do not include Washington farm-sourced ingredients.

 Please do not fill out this form if you are already a current vendor or if you are interested in participating in our markets in one of the following capacities: